eslickjr/ggBicycles/README.md

-# myPortfolio
+# Golden Grove Bicycles

   ## Description
-  This a portfolio that displays my active projects, resume, contact information, and a brief about statement for me.
-I built this so people could access and see my work through my portfolio instead of having to track me through github.
+  This a website for a locally owned bike shop that does repairs and maintenance.
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)